Arteixo

 It is an industrial town that belongs to A Coruña metropolitan area.

+Notable landmarks

 Notable landmarks are a Repsol refinery - with its associated industry - and the corporate headquarters of Inditex which is better known for its worldwide chain of clothing stores, Zara.

+Economy

-It also has tungsten, titanium and tin mines.
+It has tungsten, titanium and tin mines.

 As of 2007, the Outer Harbour of A Coruña is being built here, in the Punta Langosteira Peninsula, to replace the busy harbour that is now in the city centre.
 The construction is planned to finish in 2020.

 Demographics

 Geography

 It is drained by rivers Seixedo and Arteixo.